 You can live in the same place.

-In fact, it’s not about physical attachment.
+It’s not about physical attachment.
 It’s about psychological detachment.

 There is psychological attachment.